nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - Use Data → Get Data → From Web to import historical prices from a financial website
    - Alternatively, download CSV files and import them

+When you set up your Excel workbook, think about organization.
+One sheet per stock?
+Or all stocks in one sheet with a column identifying which stock?
+The first approach is easier to read; the second is easier to analyze.
+I usually go with the second, but organize it carefully.

 2. **Data Processing**:
    - Calculate daily returns: `=(C3-C2)/C2` and copy down
    - Calculate statistics: average return, standard deviation, minimum, maximum
    - Create a correlation table using CORREL function

+That formula for daily returns is fundamental to everything we'll do.
+It's the percent change from one day to the next.
+Simple formula, profound implications—it converts prices (which have units and trends) into returns (which are comparable across stocks and time periods).

 3. **Visualization**:
    - Create a line chart of price performance with all four stocks
    - Create a chart comparing volatility (standard deviation of returns)
    - Create a correlation heatmap using conditional formatting

+For the correlation heatmap in Excel: create a table of correlations, then use conditional formatting with a color scale.
+Red for high correlation, blue for low.
+It's not as sophisticated as Python's seaborn, but it works and everyone can understand it.

 #### Python Implementation

+Here's the same analysis in Python.
+Notice how much more concise the code is once you've set it up:

 ```python
 import yfinance as yf